MicrosoftDocs/cloud-adoption-framework/docs/scenarios/aks/index.md

 ms.custom: think-tank, e2e-aks
 ---

-# Introduction to the modern app platform scenario
+# Introduction to the modern application platform scenario

 As customers address larger, more sophisticated forms of cloud adoption, their journey to the cloud becomes more complex.
 Commonly, customers are using orchestrated containers to manage pools of workloads in one or more centralized clusters.
 This article series combines technical and non-technical considerations required to prepare for Kubernetes and container integration into centralized operations and your broader cloud strategy.

-Organizations include Platform as a Service, application services, containers in their overall strategy to accelerate developer productivity, reduce operating overhead, make workloads more portability, and modernize legacy workloads.
+Organizations include managed services, application services, and containers in their overall strategy to accelerate developer productivity, reduce operating overhead, make workloads more portable, and modernize legacy workloads.

-- **Application platform:** (Also known as Application Runtime or App Plat) A collection of application dependencies designed to support the execution of the application.
+- **Application platform:** A collection of application dependencies designed to support the execution of the application.
 Application platforms accelerate development by providing well-defined structures to address many common needs.
-Application platforms can also create constraints, which can impact how the application can be built.
+Application platforms can also create constraints that affect how the application can be built.
-- **Application services (PaaS services):** Application services, or platform as a service (PaaS) options for developers, provides an application platform that maximizes the value each application can draw from a cloud environment.
+- **Application services (PaaS services):** Application services, or platform as a service (PaaS) options for developers, provide an application platform that maximizes the value each application can draw from a cloud environment.
 These services create a layer of abstraction between the application platform and the underlying cloud infrastructure.
 This layer of abstraction forces a specific and consistently defined set of application platform constraints, which can only run in specific environments.
 - **Containers:** Containers create a similar layer of abstraction between applications runtime requirements and underlying operating system & infrastructure.
 Unlike PaaS options, containers allow the application runtime to be configured for the needs of the application, regardless of the container host.
 - **Container orchestration:** A container orchestrator provides a consistent application runtime for an instance of a container host.
-This orchestration allows workload-focused operations teams to mature deployment and devops practices to facilitate multiple deployment and operations practices, reducing dependencies on centralized or human operations.
+This orchestration allows workload-focused operations teams to mature deployment and DevOps practices to facilitate multiple deployment and operations practices, reducing dependencies on centralized or human operations.

 This article series will outline how application services and containers can be integrated into your cloud adoption strategy to delivery the following outcomes:

-- **Developer acceleration through abstraction:** Both containers and application services, accelerate developer productivity by allowing developers to focus more on code & less on host environment concerns.
+- **Developer acceleration through abstraction:** Both containers and application services, accelerate developer productivity by allowing developers to focus more on code and less on host environment concerns.
 - **Reduce operations costs through abstraction:** Standardized container orchestration ensures consistent runtimes across all hosts, which streamlines operations regardless of the workloads developers may deploy.
 Through standardization, centralized operations teams can extend traditional support and operations practices to container hosts.
 - **Workload portability through abstraction:** Moving workloads between container orchestrators allows for workload portability.
 Some container orchestration platforms work in the public cloud.
 Other container orchestration platforms are designed for edge or private cloud deployment.
 Allowing for diverse container orchestration options allows for portability of workloads between container hosts across hybrid, multicloud, edge, and public cloud platforms.
 - **Modernize legacy workloads through abstraction:** Legacy workloads may require a layer of abstraction prior to migration or modernization.
 Customizing the runtime on a container host allows the legacy requirements to be met in a modern cloud environment.